Skip to content

 --passwd [your-ssh-passwd]

-Note: Modify the IP addresses and password in the command.
+Note that the IP addresses and passwords in the command need to be modified.

-Ensure you are logged in as the root user, and ensure ports are open between nodes.
+Make sure you are logged in as the root user, and the ports in the node environment must be accessible to each other.

 --passwd [your-ssh-passwd] SSH login password